Windmill: Spread and decline

+Modern windmills

 Wind turbines

 A wind turbine is a windmill-like structure specifically developed to generate electricity.
 They can be seen as the next step in the development of the windmill.
-The first wind turbines were built by the end of the nineteenth century by Prof James Blyth in Scotland (1887), Charles F. Brush in Cleveland, Ohio (1887–1888) and Poul la Cour in Denmark (1890s).
+The first wind turbines were built by the end of the nineteenth century by James Blyth in Scotland (1887), Charles F. Brush in Cleveland, Ohio (1887–1888) and Poul la Cour in Denmark (1890s).
 La Cour's mill from 1896 later became the local power of the village of Askov.
-By 1908 there were 72 wind-driven electric generators in Denmark, ranging from 5 to 25 kW.
+By 1908, there were 72 wind-driven electric generators in Denmark, ranging from 5 to 25 kW.
 By the 1930s, windmills were widely used to generate electricity on farms in the United States where distribution systems had not yet been installed, built by companies such as Jacobs Wind, Wincharger, Miller Airlite, Universal Aeroelectric, Paris-Dunn, Airline, and Winpower.
 The Dunlite Corporation produced turbines for similar locations in Australia.